-If we turn the vessel slightly around this line and release it, it does not remain at rest.
-Instead, the straight line connecting the centers of the ellipses will begin to oscillate around the previous vertical line, as shown in Fig. 3.31, until the container reaches equilibrium after stopping due to friction.
+If we turn the vessel slightly in the clockwise or in the anticlockwise direction around PA and release the vessel, it does not remain at rest.
+Instead, the straight line connecting the centers of the ellipses will begin to oscillate around the previous vertical line passing through the PA, as shown in Figure 4.32 (b), until the container reaches equilibrium after stopping due to friction.
 The final position it reaches is the preferential position.
 This experiment is analogous to what happens with a rocking chair.